yusufy1ld1z/itusct_autonomous/itusct_autonomous_weekly6/README.md

  - **Suggested Items List**: Displays the dishes suggested by the bot, aligned with the user's taste preferences.
  - **Add Selected Items to Your Menu Button**: Adds the bot's suggested dishes to the user's menu.
  - **Add All Items to Your Menu Button**: Quickly adds all suggested dishes to the user's menu.
- - **Return to the Suggestion Bot Button**: Goes back to the Suggestion Bot Interface for taste preference adjustments or new suggestions.
  - **Return to the Main Menu Button**: Returns to the Main Menu for further exploration or action.

 <p align="center">